8thwall/capnproto-net/README.md

+This project is archived, and has been intentionally transferred to SE and made private for that purpose.

+---

 `CapnProto-net` is a .NET implementation of the [Cap'n Proto](http://kentonv.github.io/capnproto/) data format.
 It is a binary format suitable for transport, exchange, storage and live in-memory usage.

 Rather than being a *serialization* format as such, it instead describes a mapping a memory space to objects directly.
 This means that *there is no serialization step*: you simply work with the objects, and the in-memory representation is already serialized - it just needs to be copied to the destination.
 Likewise, instead of *deserializing*, you simply load a message, and access the root node.